Calendula Seeds - Mix

 - Depth: Lightly cover with peat moss

 The plant has terrific pest-fighting abilities as well.
 Its flowers attract good bugs into the garden and help repel the less desirous bugs.
 Also called Pot Marigold, Calendula grows quickly from wild flower seed, blooms heavily, and then dies with the first heavy frost.
-It will grow in all regions of North America.
+It will grow in all regions of North America and good for xeriscape landscaping where water conservation is important.

 - Height: 16- 24 inches